 A third location to consider is Manchioneel Bay.
 This u-shaped reef has a swift current that brings lost of diverse sea creatures in.
 On any given day, you'll have the opportunity to see sea stars, sea horses, grunts, parrotfish, butterflyfish, blueheads, clownfish, blue tank, snapper, rays, and even octopus.

-A fourth place where you can go snorkeling is.
+A fourth location where you can go snorkeling is.
 Because it is a protected area where anglers can't take advantage of the abundance of sea life, this is a snorkeling site where visitors will encounter some of the larger fish species including yellowtail snappers, jacks, and grunts.
 Many are friendly and curious and will swim right up to you.
-If you're interested, this site is found within Guana Island, in the northeastern part of Tortola.
+If you want to experience it for yourself, this site is located on Guana Island, in the northeastern part of Tortola.

-Glance through this table for summary info concerning 12 of the best locations to experience snorkeling in this area.
+The table directly below lists more information on the 12 of the best locations to enjoy snorkeling in this area.

 |5.2 mi.
 Southeast of Central Parham Town||Cooper Island|